M-Husein/movies-mania/README.md

 # Movie Mania

 1. Download source code.
-2. install dependencies with CLI in root folter, type **npm install** and Enter.
+2. install dependencies with CLI in root folder, type **npm install** and Enter.
 3. See instructions below to run App.

 #